awsdocs/incident-manager-user-guide/doc_source/incident-lifecycle.md

-# Incident lifecycle<a name="incident-lifecycle"></a>
+# The incident lifecycle in Incident Manager<a name="incident-lifecycle"></a>

 AWS Systems Manager Incident Manager is an incident lifecycle management tool\.
-The primary goal of Incident Manager is to facilitate the return of your AWS\-hosted applications to normal as quickly as possible\.
+The primary goal of Incident Manager is to facilitate the return of your AWS hosted applications to normal as quickly as possible\.
 Incident Manager provides tools and best practices for every phase of the incident lifecycle:
 + [Alerting and engagement](#alerting-engagement)
 + [Triage](#triage)
 + [Investigation and mitigation](#investigation-mitigation)